maetyu-d/fabric/README.md

 end
 ```

-This means the language should distinguish:
+This requires the language to distinguish:

 - phrase loops
 - note loops